th0r0nd0r/coding-practice/notes/binary_search_trees.md

 # Binary Search Trees

+### What are they?
+- a binary tree in which for each node, the values of all nodes in the left subtree are lesser than the values in all nodes of the right subtree

 ### Why use them?

 - consider the cost of common operations on these different data structures: